 - Resentment and demotivation for unpromoted employees: Yes, promoting your employees improves their motivational levels.
 Still, this only affects the promoted employees.
 Those who see themselves worthy of promotions but were not favorable will get demotivated.
 This could lead to undesired group dynamics and an unsettling work environment that encourages jealousy and unhealthy competition among workers.

+So, what about the recruitment process outsourcing?
 The external recruitment process refers to the process of filling up vacancies in the organization by hiring new employees from the external labor market.

 - New innovative ideas: As people stay longer in an organization, they begin adapting to each other’s ideas.
 Whereas this is very good for the group dynamics, as they tend to have fewer disputes and disagreements, it becomes difficult for such an echo chamber to generate unique ideas.
 Therefore, external recruitment gives you access to new fresh minds that will bring about innovative ideas from outside the organization.
 This will help freshen up your business in today’s competitive environment.